 - Graham Crackers: I used the honey flavored graham crackers, but you could also use the cinnamon or chocolate ones!

-Step 1: Blueberry Pie Filling.
-Mix together the blueberries, sugar, water, and cornstarch in a medium saucepan over medium heat.
+Step 1: Mix together the blueberries, sugar, water, and cornstarch in a medium saucepan over medium heat.

 Transfer to a small bowl and cool completely in the refrigerator.

-Step 2: Make the whipped cream.
-In a large bowl of a stand mixer, whisk the heavy whipping cream to stiff peaks.
+Step 3: In a large bowl of a stand mixer, whisk the heavy whipping cream to stiff peaks.

-Step 3: Combine the ingredients.
-In a large bowl, whisk together the sweetened condensed milk, vanilla extract, and salt until fully combined.
+Step 4: In a large bowl, whisk together the sweetened condensed milk, vanilla extract, and salt until fully combined.

-The ice cream will last in the freezer for up to 2 months.
+Once set, the ice cream will last in the freezer for to 2 months.
 Be sure to cover it tightly with foil or a freezer-safe lid to avoid freezer burn and ice crystals.

 Expert Baking Tips